brndd/pol-discord-webhook/README.md

 # Usage

 Install the package on your server.
+Edit [fileaccess.cfg](https://docs.polserver.com/pol100/configfiles.php#fileaccess.cfg) to allow the package to access .json files in its own directory.

 Modify [webhook-config.json](pkg/discord/webhook-config.json) to contain your webhook URLs.
 You may also add extra name:url pairs here.
 They will be loaded into a global variable on the server and can be accessed by their configuration name when calling the functions.